thirdweb-example/marketplace/README.md

 First, let's copy the NFT's contract address via the thirdweb dashboard and also note it's tokenId (which should be `0` assuming its the first one you made in the collection).

-Sweet, let's fill out our form with the NFT information, like so:
+Sweet!
+Let's fill out our form with the NFT information, like so:

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1646720063106/PcdFevw_R.png)